Data-Mining-UMJI/Data-Storage-Under-Revise/hadoop_config/wiki-hadoop.md

         + Raw Data => map() => <key, value>
             * All the pairs are passed to several reducers.
     - Between the Map() and Reduce(), Hadoop conducts shuffle and sort such that all the pairs with the same key are collected together and be sorted with respect to the key.
+    - Shuffle and group:
+        + Hadoop shuffle the <key, value> pairs into different partitions with respect to the key value (stable hash map), and sort within each partition by key.
+If only 1 reducer is specified, HDFS will conduct global merge sorting to aggregate all partitions into one group, which is passed to that reducer.
+Otherwise, *n* intermediate groups will be formed, where *n* is the number of the reducers.
     - Reduce:
         + <key, value> => reduce() => final results
             * Do kind of Aggregation